The people we love are constantly being taken away from us.

 Not with a bang but a whimper.

 Wouldn’t it be nice?
-The news announces the planet will be wiped out in the next 24 hours.
+The news says the planet will be wiped out by sunset.
 The pathos overwhelms you.
 Your senses sharpen and everything meaningfully immediately comes into focus.
 How good would it feel to be able to say that one good dramatic goodbye to everyone at once?
-To know this is the last the day for us all, and act accordingly.
+To know this is the last the day for us all and act accordingly.

 This though isn’t our reality.